 The Swedish subsidiary of Jubii Europe, Yarps Network Services AB i.L., is conducting a lawsuit against the Swedish telecommunication services company, Telia Company AB, for abuse of dominant position in relation to the internet access business previously offered in Sweden.
 In the first instance the Stockholm District Court found Telia Company guilty of abuse of its dominant position and ordered Telia Company to pay to Yarps Network Services damages of SEK 65 million plus interest until payment is made.
 The amount of damages and the amount of interest roughly and preliminary calculated as per day of judgement, March 7, 2016, (approximately SEK 62 million) therefore in total amounted to approximately SEK 127 million which on the basis of the exchange rate was at that time approximately EUR 13,6 million.
 The court further decided that both parties have to bear their own costs.

-The judgement of the first instance did not become final and binding, because Telia Company and Yarps Network Services filed an appeal against this judgment which was allowed by the Court of Appeal on July 8, 2016; the appeal proceedings are ongoing.
-There can be no assurance that Jubii's subsidiary, Yarps, would prevail in the second instance at the Court of Appeal and maintain a money verdict in its favour.
-Also, if Yarps lost the appeal against Telia Company, this could lead to additional costs impacting the financial situation of the Company.
+The judgement of the first instance did not become final and binding, because Telia Company and Yarps Network Services filed an appeal against this judgment which was allowed by the Court of Appeal on July 8, 2016.
+The court of appeal rendered its judgement on June 29, 2017.
+The appeal court did not find Telia Company guilty of abuse of its dominant position and therefore dismissed the lawsuit.
+The appeal court further ordered Yarps Network Services to reimburse Telia Company for its legal costs in both instances plus interest respectively.
+Accordingly a deposit of approximately 2.2 million EUR has been made at the Enforcement Agency Stockholm.